-Guys, this region is sprawling with a capital “S,” so you want to make sure your out-of-town guests have their travel and accommodations figured out in advance.
-San Francisco International Airport (SFO) is the area’s main airport, if you’re planning to host your wedding in Oakland or someplace farther north (hello, wine country wedding!) you might recommend that your guests search flights into Oakland International or Sacramento International.
-The same goes for accommodations.
-You’ll want to be sure to book a room block at a hotel pretty near your wedding venue so guests are able to walk or hop in a quick ride-share before and after the festivities.
-Public transportation is also available via BART (Bay Area Rapid Transit (BART) and Muni, the bus system that also operates San Francisco's iconic streetcars.
+This region is sprawling with a capital “S,” so you want to make sure your out-of-town guests have their travel and accommodations figured out in advance.
+San Francisco International Airport (SFO) is the area’s main airport, but if you’re planning to host your wedding in Oakland or someplace farther north (hello, wine country wedding!) you might recommend that your guests search flights into Oakland International Airport (OAK) or Sacramento International Airport (SMF).
+The same goes for hotel accommodations.
+You’ll want to be sure to book a room block at a hotel that's relatively close to your wedding venue so guests are able to walk or hop in a quick ride-share before and after the festivities.
+Public transportation in the city is available via Bay Area Rapid Transit (BART) and Muni, the bus system that also operates San Francisco's iconic streetcars.

-Your San Francisco marriage will need to be accompanied by a California marriage license.
-Luckily, the Golden State makes that pretty easy.
-There’s no required wait time, however the license does expire after 90 days.
-You don’t have to be a resident of California to get married in San Francisco, both parties will need a valid photo ID to apply for a license, and at least one witness will need to sign the certificate on your wedding day.
+Your San Francisco wedding will need to be accompanied by a California marriage license.
+Luckily, the Golden State makes that pretty easy to obtain.
+There’s no required wait time once your license is issued, but it will expire after 90 days.
+While you don’t have to be a resident of California to get married in San Francisco, both parties will need a valid photo ID to apply for a license, and at least one witness will need to sign the certificate on your wedding day.

-Now that you know exactly how to get married in San Francisco, check out these real weddings to see how other couples did it.
+Now that you know exactly how to get married in San Francisco, check out these real weddings to see how other couples pulled it off.

 - Marg & Ant's summer wedding at Winery SF »

 - Rachel & Joe's fall wedding at Fort Mason Center »